 Catastrophe 2018 Channel 4 - Fourth series of the comedy from Sharon Horgan and Rob Delaney.

-The Child in Time 2017 BBC1 - Benedict Cumberbatch stars in Stephen Butchard's one-off adaptation of Ian McEwan's novel in which he portrays a successful children's author who has to deal with the loss of his own child.
+The Child in Time 2017 BBC1 - Benedict Cumberbatch will star as Stephen Lewis, a successful writer of children's books, who is confronted with the unthinkable: the loss of his child.

 The City and The City 2016 BBC2 - Southcliffe and Red Riding writer Tony Grisoni adapts China Mielville's novel for the small-screen.
 The fantasy drama focuses on the murder of a foreign student and a police investigation which leads the lead detective into some extremely strange places.

 Clean Break 2018 ITV - Sheridan Smith stars as an ordinary working class woman, Sam, who is caught between two worlds – the everyday life of a devoted and loving Mum and the darker, dangerous world of insider trading in a six-part drama from new writer Mark Marlow.